HoGentTIN/linux-training-hogent/modules/network_sniffing/050_sniffing_solution.md

 ## solution: network sniffing

-1\.
-Install wireshark on your computer (not inside a virtual machine).
+1. Install wireshark on your computer (not inside a virtual machine).

     Debian/Ubuntu: aptitude install wireshark

     Red Hat/Mandriva/Fedora: yum install wireshark

-2\.
-Start a ping between your computer and another computer.
+2. Start a ping between your computer and another computer.

     ping $ip_address

-3\.
-Start sniffing the network.
+3. Start sniffing the network.

     (sudo) wireshark

     select an interface (probably eth0)

-4\.
-Display only the ping echo\'s in the top pane using a filter.
+4. Display only the ping echo's in the top pane using a filter.

     type 'icmp' (without quotes) in the filter box, and then click 'apply'

-5\.
-Now ping to a name (like www.linux-training.be) and try to sniff the DNS query and response.
+5. Now ping to a name (like www.linux-training.be) and try to sniff the DNS query and response.
 Which DNS server was used ?
 Was it a tcp or udp query and response ?